With Honors (film)

-With Honors is a 1994 American comedy-drama film, directed by Alek Keshishian and starring Brendan Fraser, Joe Pesci and Moira Kelly.
+With Honors is a 1994 American comedy-drama film directed by Alek Keshishian.
+It stars Brendan Fraser as a Harvard University student who finds himself at the mercy of the demands of a homeless man (Joe Pesci) when he holds his senior thesis paper hostage.
+Moira Kelly, Patrick Dempsey, Josh Hamilton, and Gore Vidal also star.
+The film was released on April 29, 1994, received generally negative reviews from critics, and grossed $20 million.

 Plot

-Montgomery “Monty” Kessler is a senior majoring in Government at Harvard University and sharing a house with friends: art student Courtney, womanizing radio disc jockey Everett, and neurotic medical student Jeff.
+Montgomery "Monty" Kessler is a senior majoring in Government at Harvard University and sharing a house with friends: art student Courtney, womanizing radio disc jockey Everett, and neurotic medical student Jeff.

-While Monty is working on his senior thesis, which takes a pessimistic view of citizens on public assistance, a power outage ruins his computer’s hard drive.
-When he rushes out to print a backup copy of his thesis, he trips on the street, breaking his leg, and drops his thesis down a grating into the boiler room under Widener Library.
+While Monty is working on his senior thesis, which takes a pessimistic view of citizens on public assistance, a power outage ruins his computer's hard drive.
+When he rushes out to print a backup copy of his thesis, he trips on the street, breaking his ankle, and drops the thesis down a grating into the boiler room under Widener Library.
 There Monty finds a homeless man, resembling the writer Walt Whitman, burning his thesis page by page.
-Monty calls the campus police who arrest the man, but they are unable to recover the thesis.
+He calls the campus police who arrest the man, but they are unable to recover the thesis.

-In court, Monty learns the man’s name is Simon Wilder.
-Simon gets the worst of the charges against him dismissed, but is held in contempt, for which Monty pays the fine.
-Despite Simon’s anger over Monty’s having him arrested, they work out a deal: for every service Monty provides, Simon will return one page of his thesis.
-Monty takes Simon to the house, letting him stay in a broken down van in the backyard.
+In court, Monty learns the man's name is Simon Wilder.
+Although Simon manages to get the worst of the charges dismissed, he is held in contempt, for which Monty pays the fine.
+Despite Simon's anger over Monty having him arrested, they work out a deal: for every service Monty provides, Simon will return one page of his thesis.
+Monty takes Simon to the house, where he lets him stay in a broken down van in the backyard.

 Over time, Monty and Simon become close friends.
-Monty confides in Simon about his absent father, and Simon helps Monty see poor people like himself as human beings.
-Simon also shows Monty his collection of stones, each one representing a significant memory from his life.
+Monty confides in him about his absent father, and Simon helps him see poor people like himself as human beings.
+He also shows Monty his collection of stones, each one representing a significant memory from his life.

-Monty’s roommates begin to like the arrangement as well, with Courtney appreciating Monty’s newfound open-mindedness and Everett giving Simon wine in exchange for repairing the van.
-However, Jeff refuses to let Simon stay in the house’s basement on a particularly cold night because of his parents’ visiting.
-When Monty lies to Simon about why he can’t come in the house, Simon ends their deal and leaves.
+Monty's roommates begin to like the arrangement as well, with Courtney appreciating Monty's newfound open-mindedness and Everett giving Simon wine in exchange for repairing the van.
+However, Jeff refuses to let Simon stay in the house's basement on a particularly cold night in case of his parents' visiting.
+When Monty lies to Simon about why he can't come in the house, he ends their deal and leaves.